grensen/easy_regression/README.md

 Finally, the trained model is saved and reloaded from the file to test it again.
 This is to make sure that everything works right, which seems to be the case.

-## High Level Code
+## The Code

 To run the code you need [Visual Studio](https://visualstudio.microsoft.com/de/downloads/) with .Net 5 or higher.
-After that you can start a console application, switch from Debug to Release mode, copy the code and then run the demo.
+After that you can start a console application, switch from Debug to Release mode, copy the [code](https://github.com/grensen/easy_regression/blob/main/easy_regression.cs) and then run the demo.

+## High Level
 ~~~cs
 using System; using System.Linq; using System.IO;
 System.Action<string> print = System.Console.WriteLine;